 Yet, in the new force field of turn-of-the-century nationalism, Alsace-Lorraine became an alibi.
-Déroulède himself conceded that '(...) before liberating Alsace-Lorraine, we should liberate France'.126 Domestic policy procedures had taken precedence over foreign policy.
+Déroulède himself conceded that '(...) before liberating Alsace-Lorraine, we should liberate France'.
+Domestic policy procedures had taken precedence over foreign policy.
 The Lion, a perfect example of apoliticism, had become the butt of a political recuperation of which its creator would not have approved.
 Thus, in 1907, the newspaper La Croix de Belfort, which supported the nationalist cause, viewed the erection of a monument to Jacques Trarieux-the first president of the Human Rights League-a stone's throw from the Lion on Place Denfert-Rochereau, as a provocation.
 The newspaper explained the incompatibility of both monuments, 'one symbolising national defence and the other a reminder of the nefarious, so clearly anti-French, Dreyfus campaign'.
-While Bartholdi identified with the 'Patriots' Republic',127 he certainly did not with the nationalist and anti-Dreyfus party.
-His creation had escaped him.
+While Bartholdi identified with the 'Patriots' Republic', Perfection had escaped him.
 Some had politicised and radicalised it, although, at least in Belfort, the local political class of all persuasions seemed determined to preserve it as a sanctuary above the fray.